• Skip to primary navigation

 Instructions

-• Preheat the smoker to 225 degrees Fahrenheit.
+• Preheat smoker to 225 degrees Fahrenheit.

 • Use a paper towel to pat your steaks dry on all sides.
-Season on all sides with the Beef Seasoning.
+Season well on all sides with the Beef Seasoning.

 Nutrition Information